d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 $$p(x_1,x_2, \ldots, x_T).$$

 Language models are incredibly useful.
 For instance, an ideal language model would be able to generate natural text just on its own, simply by drawing one word at a time $w_t \sim p(w_t|w_{t-1}, \ldots, w_1)$.
 Quite unlike the monkey using a typewriter, all text emerging from such a model would pass as natural language, e.g., English text.
 Furthermore, it would be sufficient for generating a meaningful dialog, simply by conditioning the text on previous dialog fragments.
-Clearly we are still very far from designing such a system, since it would need to *understand* the text rather than just generate grammatically sensible content.
+Clearly we are still very far from designing such a system, since it would need to understand the text rather than just generate grammatically sensible content.

 Nonetheless language models are of great service even in their limited form.
 For instance, the phrases *'to recognize speech'* and *'to wreck a nice beach'* sound very similar.
 This can cause ambiguity in speech recognition, ambiguity that is easily resolved through a language model which rejects the second translation as outlandish.
 Likewise, in a document summarization algorithm it is worth while knowing that *'dog bites man'* is much more frequent than *'man bites dog'*, or that *'let us eat grandma'* is a rather disturbing statement, whereas *'let us eat, grandma'* is much more benign.

 ## Estimating a language model

 The obvious question is how we should model a document, or even a sequence of words.
-We can take recourse to the analysis we applied to sequence models in the previous section.
-Let us start by applying basic probability rules:
+Recall the analysis we applied to sequence models in the previous section, we can start by applying basic probability rules:

-$$p(w_1, w_2, \ldots, w_T) = \prod_{t=1}^T p(w_t | w_1, \ldots, w_{t-1}).$$
+$$p(w_1, w_2, \ldots, w_T) = p(w_1) \prod_{t=2}^T p(w_t | w_1, \ldots, w_{t-1}).$$

 For example, the probability of a text sequence containing four tokens consisting of words and punctuation would be given as: